-We are pursuing a transformation from a telco to a techco, which entails fundamentally improving the experience and value we deliver to customers enabled by modernized infrastructure, simplified business processes, and a right sized cost model.
-Failure to successfully pursue this transformation and accurately assess the potential of new technologies, or to invest and evolve in the appropriate direction in an environment of changing business models, could limit our ability to deliver value to our customers through easy and simple buy and support interactions and through enabling them to get what they want much faster through any channel, as well as limit our customers' ability to receive products, services and content to any device or location regardless of network access type.
+or to invest and evolve in the appropriate direction in an environment of changing business models, could limit our ability to deliver value to our customers through easy and simple buy and support interactions and through enabling them to get what they want much faster through any channel, as well as limit our customers' ability to receive products, services and content to any device or location regardless of network access type.
 As a result, this could have an adverse impact on our business and financial results.

-Our network and IT evolution activities seek to use new as well as evolving and developing technologies, including network functions virtualization, software-defined networks, cloud technologies, MEC, open source software, Al and machine learning.
-They further seek to transform our networks and systems through consolidation, virtualization and automation to achieve our objectives of becoming more agile in our customers and driving lower costs.
+Our network and IT evolution activities seek to use new as well as evolving and developing technologies, including network functions virtualization, software-defined networks, cloud technologies, MEC, open source software, AI and machine learning.
+They further seek to transform our networks and systems through consolidation, virtualization and automation to achieve our objectives of becoming more agile in our service delivery and operations, as well as providing omni-channel capabilities for our customers and driving lower costs.
 Our evolution activities also focus on building next-generation converged wireline and wireless networks leveraging smart-core technologies, to enable competitive quality and customer experience at a competitive cost structure amid rapidly growing capacity requirements.
 Alignment across technology platforms, product and service development and operations is increasingly critical to ensure appropriate trade-offs and optimization of capital allocation.
 Failure to adopt best-in-class technology practices in transforming our operations in order to enable a truly customer-centric service experience may hinder our ability to build customers' trust in our innovation and technological capabilities and our ability to compete on footprint, service experience and cost structure.
 Any one or more of the above could have an adverse impact on our business, financial results and reputation.